credibil-grid/wasmgrid/examples/keyvalue/README.md

 cargo run -- ./target/wasm32-wasip1/release/keyvalue.wasm
 ```

-In a separate console, send some messages to the guest:
+In a separate console, send a messages to the guest:

 ```bash
 curl -d '{"text":"hello"}' http://localhost:8080